johnbcoughlin/calctex/README.md

 `calctex-base-dpi` is increased, to improve resolution of the rendered image.
 This will have an immediate effect on the size of the overlay that appears in the buffer, which can be corrected by adjusting `calctex-imagemagick-png-scaling`.

+<a id="org0c04504"></a>

+### Other

+The variable `calctex-foreground-darken-percent` adjusts the foreground color of the rendered images.
+The default color is the same as the foreground color of the default face.
+This may appear too light for the font used by LaTeX, so it may be darkened or lightened to improve the match with the rest of the buffer.